Report a repair

 Coastline Housing is following this guidance.
-Whilst the majority of non-urgent maintenance has been postponed we still need to do essential works.
+Whilst the majority of non-emergency maintenance has been postponed we still need to do essential works.
 That means there may be times Coastline and our contractors need to enter your home to carry out maintenance and safety testing.

 What Coastline must do

-The government has made it clear that all landlords should continue to deal with urgent health and safety issues - those which will affect your ability to live safely and maintain your mental and physical health in your home.
+The government has made it clear that all landlords should continue to deal with emergency health and safety issues - those which will affect your ability to live safely and maintain your mental and physical health in your home.
 Examples include: